kinguinltdhk/Kinguin-eCommerce-API/features/Wholesale.md

 ### Guidelines

-1. The `offerId` field is required when creating the order.
+1. The `offerId` property is required when creating an order.
-2. The maximum offer quantity for wholesale orders is `1000`.
+2. The maximum offer quantity is `1000`.
-3. The maximum total quantity for order is `1000`.
+3. The maximum total order quantity is `1000`.
-4. When `offers.wholesale.enabled` = false then buying more than `9` quantity is disabled.
+4. Wholesale is enabled only for offers with `wholesale.enabled` property equals to `true` and with ordered quantity greater than `9`.
-5. Use pagination when downloading the keys.
+5. Use pagination when downloading keys for wholesale when order total quantity is greater than `100`.

 ### How to buy wholesale